Stado1/ArUco-COLMAP-point-cloud-scaling/README.md

 ## Results
 To measure how accurate the pointcloud is, 3 setups will be used.
 In each setup there will be 2 points of which the exact distance is known.
-The accuracy defined using error margin. the relative error in each setup will be calculated as: ( measured_distance / actual_distance ) / actual_distance.
+The accuracy is defined using an error margin.
+The relative error in each setup will be calculated as: ( measured_distance / actual_distance ) / actual_distance.
 The objects used to measure the distance of, are points on pieces of paper.
 These points have a circumference of about 1 to 2 mm.
 This is big enough to affect the error margin of a small distance, so the points will be placed pretty far away from each other (about 1 meter).
+But because the points are very small because of that.
+I added a red arrow in the images pointing at the measurement points.
 I will use the COLMAP gui to find the ID of the points I am measuring and then use the python code: "distancePointsByID.py" to find the scaled distance.

 ### Setup 1